 - 1 cup cooked and cooled quinoa

-- Combine peanut butter, rice vinegar, soy sauce (or tamari), sugar, and ginger in a large mixing bowl; mix well.
-Whisk in milk until smooth.
-(Note: if dressing appears too thick still, whisk in 1 additional Tbsp. milk or water).
+- Prepare peanut dressing by combining peanut butter, rice vinegar, tamari, sugar (or honey), and ginger in a large mixing bowl; mix well.
+Whisk in coconut milk until smooth.

-- Add broccoli slaw, chickpeas, carrots, quinoa, basil, and mint to bowl; use tongs to toss well until dressing coats all ingredients.
-Season to taste with salt and pepper.
-Serve immediately or refrigerate, covered, and serve up to 6 hours later.
+- Add broccoli slaw, chickpeas, carrots, quinoa, and basil to the bowl; season ingredients with a few pinches of salt.
+Use tongs to toss well until dressing coats all ingredients.
+Taste, and season with a pinch more salt, if needed.
+Serve immediately or refrigerate, covered, for up to 3 days.